Kowloon Peak: Hiking and access

 Suicide Cliff is not necessarily a place where people commit suicide, but it is such named most likely because the climb is so treacherous, it is akin to committing suicide.
 The hike has also seen numerous injuries and fatalities.
-In one instance, two mainland Chinese tourists ran into trouble on Kowloon Peak's Suicide Cliff and caused an extensive rescue operation involving 160 firefighters.
+In one instance, two Chinese tourists sought assistance on Kowloon Peak's Suicide Cliff and caused an extensive rescue operation involving 160 firefighters.

-For casual hikers, choosing the easiest path to the summit through Fei Ngo Shan Road is recommendable.
+For casual hikers, choosing the easiest path to the summit through Fei Ngo Shan Road is recommended.

+Transport

+Fei Ngo Shan Road

+Fei Ngo Shan Road (Cantonese: 飛鵝山道; literally meaning Soaring Goose Hill Road) is a road in the New Territories, between Cha Liu Au and Tate's Cairn within Sai Kung District.

+It traverses the eastern slopes of Kowloon Peak, Middle Hill and Tung Shan, and the western slope of Cham Tin Shan.
+"Fei Ngo Shan" is the name of Kowloon Peak in the Cantonese language.

+The stretch of the road between Tate's Pass (Tai Lo Au) and the junction with Jat's Incline and Sha Tin Pass Road near Tiu Tso Ngam lies within Wong Tai Sin District of New Kowloon.
+This northwesternmost stretch of Fei Ngo Shan Road is part of Stage 4 of the Wilson Trail.

+Houses along Fei Ngo Shan Road are among the most expensive in the New Territories.